Computer Science

 The exam will be about all projects done by students in this course.
 In order to keep the workload

-manageable we will have a small number of projects (I hope around 4-5).
+manageable we will have a small number of projects (usually around 4-5).
 Each project group will

 have to identify a small number of key references and will have to produce a final report before the exam.

-The exam will be based on this material and all material done in the lectures/presentations.
+The exam will be based on this material and all material from the lectures/presentations.

-Since I am aware that you can not know all details of all projects, there will be choices in the exam
+Since we are aware that you cannot know all details of all projects, there will be choices in the exam

 its exact implementation.
 For an example have a look at the 715 exams from previous years (you can get them from the